KYVENetwork/docs/docs/token_holders/wallets.md

 ### Keplr

-[Keplr](https://www.keplr.app/) is a non-custodial blockchain wallet for webpages that allows users to interact with blockchain applications.
+[Keplr](https://www.keplr.app/) is a non-custodial blockchain wallet for web pages that allows users to interact with blockchain applications.
 It is developed and maintained by [Chainapsis](https://www.chainapsis.com/).

 :::info
 **NOTE**: It can be downloaded and installed here: **[https://www.keplr.app/download](https://www.keplr.app/download)**